jtarchie/github-pullrequest-resource/README.md

 * `git_config`: *Optional*.
 If specified as (list of pairs `name` and `value`) it will configure git global options, setting each name with each value.

+* `org`: *Optional*.
+If set to a string it will only return pull requests where the owner is part of an organization.
+It is case sensitive.

   This can be useful to set options like `credential.helper` or similar.

   See the [`git-config(1)` manual page](https://www.kernel.org/pub/software/scm/git/docs/git-config.html)